EDCD/EDMarketConnector/docs/Releasing.md

 5. Prepare a changelog text for the release.
 You'll need this both for the GitHub release and the contents of the `edmarketconnector.xml` file if making a `stable` release, as well as any social media posts you make.
-    1. The primary location of the changelog is [Changelog.md](../Changelog.md) - update this first.
+    1. The primary location of the changelog is [Changelog.md](/ChangeLog.md) - update this first.
-    1. To be sure you include all the changes look at the git log since the prior appropriate (pre-)release.
+    2. To be sure you include all the changes look at the git log since the prior appropriate (pre-)release.
-    1. As you're working in a version-specific branch, `release-4.0.2`, you can safely commit these changes and push to GitHub.
+    3. As you're working in a version-specific branch, `release-4.0.2`, you can safely commit these changes and push to GitHub.
      **Do not merge the branch with `releases` until the GitHub release is in place.**

-If you're wondering, you needed to get the changelog prepared before building the .exe and .msi because ChangeLog.md is bundled with the install.
+If you're wondering, you needed to get the changelog prepared before building the .exe and .msi because ChangeLog.md is bundled with the installation.

 # Adding killswitches